-Rosacea and the Pursuit of Balance
+Rosacea and the Inner Landscape

-Let’s talk about rosacea.
+Let’s talk about Rosacea.

 Rosacea is tricky.
 It’s not like acne or eczema, there’s no single known cause, but as a holistic esthetician, I believe it’s rooted in both genetics and gut health, which is why a layered but gentle approach works best.